qlik-oss/core-website/docs/tutorials/data-loading/web-services.md

 # Loading data from web services

+_Remains to be updated._

-TODO: Short descr (like: Start loading data into your document by working through a data load workflow using OAuth2.0 or the gRPC protocol.)
+Short descr (like: Start loading data into your document by working through a data load workflow using OAuth2.0 or the gRPC protocol.)

 ## Prerequisites